Are Subtitles Important?

 4. 83% of videos watched on PC are viewed with the sound off .

-There is statistical evidence for the importance of captions as well.
-80% of consumers are more likely to watch a video when captions are available .
+There is statistical evidence for the importance of subtitles as well.
+80% of consumers are more likely to watch a video when they are available .

 It depends on the results you want out of your video.